Call for Proposals

 A: To submit a proposal, first carefully review the instructions and then proceed to the online submission system.

 Q: How are proposals selected for acceptance?

-A: Proposals are evaluated by AIR members using a rubric that includes ratings from session quality and potential popularity.
+A: Proposals are evaluated by AIR members using a rubric that evaluates session quality and potential draw (interest or popularity).
 Proposals are then ranked based on reviewer ratings.
 Because there are usually more high-quality proposals than space available, additional screening is required to reduce the number of sessions and balance the overall program in terms of topics and sector representation.
 It is unfortunate, but space limitations usually mean that some high-quality sessions are not accepted.